Forzalab/rsa-cha-cha/README.md

-*shamelessly pasted handout here. pls treat as some kind of "guidance" - spauly*
+*shamelessly pasted handout here. pls treat EVERYTHING BELOW as some kind of "guidance" - spauly*

 -----